What’s The Difference Between The Asthma Control Questionnaire (ACQ) and Asthma Control Test (ACT)?

 When you visit your doctor, they will likely administer a quick test to gauge how well controlled your asthma is.
 You may have this presented to you as a form, or your doctor may verbally ask you these questions in what seems like a casual conversation.
 These short questionnaires provide a standardized way to determine if your asthma is currently under good control, or which areas need to be addressed.

 When I was helping with work on the protocol document for an asthma study as the team’s patient investigator, I raised the question of why we were using one of these asthma control quiz formats over the other.
 I looked into the differences to satisfy my own curiosity—both of what I felt was more relevant to me as a patient, and of why one might be better suited to our study question than the other.

 The ACT is a 5 question test to identify the current level of asthma control, reflected from a patient’s memory over the past 4 weeks.
-The ACT covers the impact of asthma on productivity, at work, home or school, shortness of breath, all asthma symptoms (including coughing, wheezing, dyspnea and chest tightness) impact at night (either during sleep or early morning awakenings), use of rescue meds (from 3+ times per day, 1-2 times per day, 2-3 times per week or less than once a week (or not at all), and your own perception of your asthma control.
+The ACT covers the impact of asthma on productivity, at work, home, or school, shortness of breath, all asthma symptoms (including coughing, wheezing, dyspnea, and chest tightness), impact at night (either during sleep or early morning awakenings), frequency of rescue medication use, and your perception of your own asthma control.1

-The ACQ is also copyrighted and not as easily accessible than the ACT.
-It took me awhile to find a version online that I could self-administer and self-score (I’ll speak to this near the end of this post).
-For funded academic research, the ACQ requires a payment to the creator for its use, the fee is less for in-clinic use 3.
+The ACQ is also copyrighted and not as easily accessible as the ACT.
+It took me a while to find a version online that I could self-administer and self-score (I’ll speak to this near the end of this post).
+For funded academic research, the ACQ requires a payment to the creator for its use, the fee is less for in-clinic use.3

 Checking my asthma control